Tatiana von Fürstenberg: Personal life

+In the 2024 documentary Diane von Furstenberg: Woman in Charge, it was acknowledged that Tatiana and her brother Alexander were raised by their maternal grandmother Liliane Nahmias Halfin after their mother began spending more time in France in the early 1980s.
+Despite hardly seeing her mother by the early 1980s, Tatiana's brother, Alexander, has stated that there was still affection between them, and that they became close again after returning to the United States in the 1990s.

 In 2000 von Fürstenberg, who was dating actor and writer Russell Steinberg, gave birth to their daughter Antonia.
 They married two years later and divorced in 2014.

 In 2010, von Fürstenberg had an editing studio built in her Los Feliz home.
 She also owns Norman Mailer's former home in Provincetown.